 #Kæstur hákarl – fermented (rotten) shark

 Imagine very stinky French cheese.
 Then multiply it by 10, add some acidity and you will have a small approximation of a smell of hákarl.
 Yummy.

 Hákarl is a national Icelandic dish made from shark meat cured with specific fermentation process by burying it underground and then drying for 4-5 months.
-The fresh shark meat is full of acid, that makes it impossible to be consumed, however, after the fermentation process, it’s possible to be eaten (if you manage the smell ha ha).
+The fresh shark meat is full of acid, that makes it impossible to be consumed, however, after the fermentation process, it’s possible to be eaten (if you manage the smell haha).

 We left two other shark cubes untouched.
 I doubt that bartender would appreciate it though.

-Skyr – yogurt or cheese?
+#Skyr – yoghurt or cheese?

 In restaurants, you will also find desserts made from Skyr.
 The most popular is skyr cheesecake, very smooth and silky, the best with some Icelandic berries.
 We tried the one below in the Skogafoss restaurant – delicious!

 #Pylsur – Icelandic hot dog

 To be honest, I didn’t see much difference between any other hot dog that I’ve ever tried before in different countries – but I must admit that Pylsurs were good.
 The sausage was meaty and the mix of fresh and fried onions was crispy.
 The interesting part was a selection of Icelandic sauces, where you could find spiced mustard and mayonnaise with gherkins and capers.

-We also got weird spinach pastry with it – I still don’t know how.
+We also got weird spinach pastry with it – I still don’t know how ;-).

 #Rúgbrauð – traditional Icelandic bread

 You can find a cheap substitute of it in Bonus (the equivalent of Asda or Wallmart), but it’s better to try the proper one, like those from the Geothermal cooking restaurant in Hveragerði.

-Geothermal earth cooked food
+#Geothermally earth cooked food

-Lamb in different forms
+#Lamb in different forms

-Before coming to Iceland I’ve read that their lamb tastes different to European ones.
+Before coming to Iceland I’ve read that their lamb tastes different from the European one.
 And I don’t know if this was just us being lucky in the restaurants that we chose, but all the dishes made from lamb in Iceland were just amazing!
 I had lamb leg, soup, and a stew.

 #Slátur – black pudding/haggis

 Fiskur – fish

-Fish is a main type of food in Iceland.
+Fish is the main type of food in Iceland.
 You can try fresh fish in every restaurant.
 I was more into another type of food during our stay, but Alex tried several different types of fish and all of them were delicious – Local arctic charr in Skogafoss (2700 krona), monkfish in Reykjavik and local fish in the geothermal restaurant in Hveragerði.